Neural network based time-resolved state tomography of superconducting qubits: Experiments and Results

 where $y_{i}$ represents the measured value, $f_{i}$ is the value from the fit at each sampling point, respectively, and $\bar{y}$ is the average value of the measured curve.
 When the measured curve perfectly aligns with the sine function fit, the value of $F_{R}$ equals unity.

-Tab.~\ref{Rabi_Fidelity} provides a summary of the $F_{R}$ values of the three approaches in the two SNR cases.
+Tab.~\ref{Rabi_Fidelity} provides a summary of the $F_{R}$ values of the three approaches in the two SNR cases with different numbers of averaged shots.
 In the low SNR case, TRMNN consistently exhibits the highest Rabi fidelity, irrespective of the number of averaged shots.
-This outcome reinforces our earlier observation that TRMNN effectively mitigates the adverse effects of noise and enhances overall readout fidelity.
-Meanwhile, the FNN Discriminator has the second-highest $F_{R}$ value, which is consistent with the trapezoid shape error introduced by the solfmax function.
+This outcome reinforces the earlier observation that TRMNN effectively mitigates the adverse effects of noise and enhances overall readout fidelity compared to the raw readout.
+Meanwhile, the FNN Discriminator has the second-highest $F_{R}$ value, which is consistent with the trapezoid shape error introduced by the softmax function.
 In the high SNR case, the results indicate that raw readout and TRMNN consistently obtain well-fitting sine outputs in high SNR scenarios.
-However, TRMNN achieves the highest result when the number of measurements is small (M=10), showcasing its potential application in single-shot measurements.
+Nevertheless, TRMNN attains the highest result with a small number of measurements ($M=10$), highlighting its potential application in single-shot readouts for state tomography.

-In summary, the proposed TRMNN demonstrates its advantages not only in effectively classifying states into both the ground and excited states but also in achieving a high level of readout accuracy for arbitrary superposition states.
-The state tomography of Rabi oscillations has been successfully demonstrated and evaluated.